jainnilesh206-coder/Data-Science-Project_Marketing-Campaign-Analysis/README.md

 ## 19. Final Business Insights

-- The dataset required income cleaning because the `Income` field was stored as text with symbols and commas.[1]
+- The dataset required income cleaning because the `Income` field was stored as text with symbols and commas.
-- Income missing values were imputed using average income by education and marital-status groups, reducing missing values in the final income feature to zero.[4]
+- Income missing values were imputed using average income by education and marital-status groups, reducing missing values in the final income feature to zero.
-- Wines and meat products were the strongest revenue contributors, while fruits produced the lowest revenue.[10]
+- Wines and meat products were the strongest revenue contributors, while fruits produced the lowest revenue.
-- Age showed almost no linear relationship with response to the last marketing campaign.[11]
+- Age showed almost no linear relationship with response to the last marketing campaign.
-- SP had the highest number of customers who accepted the last campaign.[12]
+- SP had the highest number of customers who accepted the last campaign.
-- Store and online channels were positively correlated, which did not support a cannibalization narrative.[9]
+- Store and online channels were positively correlated, which did not support a cannibalization narrative.

 ***